 Activity 1 – The Electrical Grid

 We get our power from a power grid.
-The power grid is cross country network that includes powerplants (that produce the power); substations (that begin to distribute the power); transformers and sensors; transmission and distribution lines.
-The grids four main parts generate, transmit, distribute and deliver energy to our homes, schools, and businesses for us to use.
+The power grid is a cross country network that includes generation of power at powerplants; substations (that begin to distribute the power); transformers and sensors; transmission and distribution lines.
+Look at this Electric Grid Infographic.
+The grid’s four main parts generate, transmit, distribute, and deliver energy to our homes, schools, and businesses for us to use.
 The United States has three discrete power grid regions called interconnections.
-They include the Eastern, Western and Texan Interconnections.
+They include the Eastern, Western, and Texan Interconnections.
 Take a look at the US Power Grid Map.
 Now take a look at the interactive energy use map of different power grids and check out the source of power.
 Electric Utilities are beginning to update the power grid to a digitally smart grid.
 The smart grid utilizes the same digital technology used in smartphones and computers to efficiently manage and distribute energy.
+The Smart grid consists of microgrids that can sustain power to an area in case of a power outage.
 Draw a picture of an electrical grid system and identify its key components.
 Use the explore links to research the smart grid.
 Identify areas in your drawing where the smart grid could improve efficiency, and then draw and label the changes.

 Activity 2 – Renewable Energy